-- "Fund" means Acadian Timber Income Fund, the predecessor of the Corporation, which was dissolved on January 1, 2010; - "GIS" means the computerized geographic information system that management uses to keep a detailed classification of all forest stands; - "Indemnity Agreement" means the indemnity agreement entered into by New CellFor in favour of CellFor as of January 1, 2010 (and subsequently assumed by the Corporation in place of CellFor); - "Initial Period" means January 31, 2006 to December 31, 2010; - "KFM Lands" means approximately 310,000 acres of timberlands located in Maine, owned by KFM LLC.; - "KFM LLC" means Katahdin Forest Management LLC; - "KPC LLC" means Katahdin Paper Company, LLC; - "KPC LLC Fibre Supply Agreement" means the fibre supply agreement entered into between KPC LLC and KFM LLC; - "Loan Agreement" means the first mortgage loan agreement dated as of February 28, 2011 by and among the Partnership and certain other subsidiaries of the Corporation, as borrowers, and the Corporation and certain other of its subsidiaries, as guarantors, and The Metropolitan Life Insurance Company; - "LP Units" means, collectively, the Class A LP Units and the Class B LP Units; - "LRSY" means long run sustainable yield; - "main roads" means roads designed to provide access for forest management activities and recreational use; - "Maine Timberlands" means the approximately 310,000 acres of the timberlands located in Maine, U.S.A. owned by KFM LLC; - "Management Information Circular" means the management information circular furnished to Shareholders in connection with the solicitation of proxies by management of the Corporation for use at the next annual meeting of the Shareholders: - "NB Crown Lands" means the approximately 1.3 million acres of Crown Lands located in the province of New Brunswick subject to a licensing arrangement between Twin Rivers and the government of the Province of New Brunswick; - "NB Timberlands" means the approximately 764,000 acres of timberlands located in the province of New Brunswick currently owned by the Operating LP; - "New CellFor" means 7273126 Canada Inc., prior to the completion of the Arrangement, which was renamed CellFor Inc., upon completion of the Arrangement; - "NI 52-110" means National Instrument 52-110 Audit Committees; - "Northeastern U.S." means the following nine states: Connecticut, Maine, Massachusetts, New Jersey, New Hampshire, New York, Pennsylvania, Rhode Island and Vermont; - "Operating LP" means AT Limited Partnership, a limited partnership established under the laws of the Province of Manitoba; - "Order" has the meaning ascribed thereto under the heading "Directors and Officers of the Corporation Cease Trade Orders or Bankruptcies";
+"Indemnity Agreement" means the indemnity agreement entered into by New CellFor in favour of CellFor as of January 1, 2010 (and subsequently assumed by the Corporation in place of CellFor);

+"Initial Period" means January 31, 2006 to December 31, 2010;

+"KFM LLC" means Katahdin Forest Management LLC;

+"KPC LLC" means Katahdin Paper Company, LLC;

+"KPC LLC Fibre Supply Agreement" means the fibre supply agreement entered into between KPC LLC and KFM LLC;

+"Loan Agreement" means the first mortgage loan agreement dated as of February 28, 2011 by and among the Partnership and certain other subsidiaries of the Corporation, as borrowers, and the Corporation and certain other of its subsidiaries, as guarantors, and The Metropolitan Life Insurance Company;

+"LP Units" means, collectively, the Class A LP Units and the Class B LP Units;

+"LRSY" means long run sustainable yield;

+"main roads" means roads designed to provide access for forest management activities and recreational use;

+"Maine Timberlands" means the approximately 301,000 acres of the timberlands located in Maine, U.S.A. owned by KFM LLC;

+"Management Information Circular" means the management information circular furnished to Shareholders in connection with the solicitation of proxies by management of the Corporation for use at the next annual meeting of the Shareholders:

+"NB Crown Lands" means the approximately 1.3 million acres of Crown Lands located in the province of New Brunswick subject to a licensing arrangement between Twin Rivers and the government of the Province of New Brunswick;

+"NB Timberlands" means the approximately 761,000 acres of timberlands located in the province of New Brunswick currently owned by the Operating LP;

+"New CellFor" means 7273126 Canada Inc., prior to the completion of the Arrangement, which was renamed CellFor Inc., upon completion of the Arrangement;

+"NI 52-110" means National Instrument 52-110 - Audit Committees;

+"Northeastern U.S." means the following nine states: Connecticut, Maine, Massachusetts, New Jersey, New Hampshire, New York, Pennsylvania, Rhode Island and Vermont;

+"Operating LP" means AT Limited Partnership, a limited partnership established under the laws of the Province of Manitoba;

+"Order" has the meaning ascribed thereto under the heading "Directors and Officers of the Corporation - Cease Trade Orders or Bankruptcies";